rashpalkler/ML-Workshop-Chicago/Goals.md

 # Testing
 ## needs updating
 # Modeling Strategy
  - We will use the Sagemaker object recogniton algorithm - Single Shot multibox Detector (SSD) algorithm to detect the ship in the image.
  - This allows us to roll the two goals into 1 algorithm.
- - We will create a validation set from the training set and use this to optimize the loss function.
+ - We will create a validation set from the training set and use k-fold cross validation to optimize the loss function.
  - We will use the test set images to see if the algorithm is able to what's needed.

  More Steps: